-KQ1.
+KQ 1.
 Compared With Not Screening, Does Screening Adults for Thyroid Cancer Lead to a Reduced Risk of Thyroid-Specific Mortality or Morbidity, Reduced All-Cause Mortality, and/or Improved Quality of Life?

-We found no studies that met our inclusion criteria for KQ1.
-We found no randomized controlled trials (RCTs) or controlled clinical trials (CCTs) that evaluated the impact of thyroid cancer screening on patient morbidity or mortality compared to no screening.
-Two cohort studies that compared screened individuals versus a comparator group did not meet our inclusion criteria for KQ1.
-One study (n=4,296) of high-risk individuals who were previously exposed to radiation was not included because screening was conducted with older technology (i.e., a thyroid scan using ^{99m}Tc-pertechnetate and a pinhole collimator) and used a historical control as the comparator group.53 One large Japanese cohort study (n=152,651) was excluded because the comparator group consisted of individuals who presented with symptoms.54
+We found no studies that met our inclusion criteria for KQ 1.
+We found no randomized, controlled trials (RCTs) or controlled clinical trials that evaluated the effects of thyroid cancer screening on patient morbidity or mortality compared with no screening.
+Two cohort studies that compared screened individuals versus a comparator group did not meet our inclusion criteria for KQ 1.
+One study (n=4,296) of high-risk persons who were previously exposed to radiation was not included because screening was conducted with older technology (i.e., a thyroid scan using 99mTc-pertechnetate and a pinhole collimator), and it used a historical control as the comparator group.
+One large Japanese cohort study (n=152,651) was excluded because the comparator group consisted of persons who presented with symptoms.

-KQ2.
+KQ 2.
 What Are the Test Performance Characteristics of Screening Tests for Detecting Malignant Thyroid Nodules in Adults?

-Ten fair-quality studies met our inclusion criteria for KQ2 (Table 1).
-Two studies reported on diagnostic accuracy of palpation to detect nodules, ^{55,56} two on diagnostic accuracy of ultrasound to detect cancer, ^{57,58} four on cancer yield from screening for thyroid cancer using palpation plus followup ultrasound, ^{54-56,59} another four on cancer yield from screening using ultrasound only, ^{58,60,61} and two older studies on cancer yield from screening adults with a history of childhood irradiation. ^{62,63}
+Ten fair-quality studies met our inclusion criteria for KQ 2 (Table 1).
+Two studies reported on diagnostic accuracy of palpation to detect nodules, two on diagnostic accuracy of ultrasound to detect cancer, four on cancer yield from screening using palpation plus followup ultrasound,54-56, 59 four on cancer yield from screening using ultrasound only,57, 58, 60, 61 and two older studies on cancer yield from screening adults with a history of childhood irradiation.

 Evidence to inform the true diagnostic accuracy of screening using neck palpation or ultrasound to detect thyroid cancer is limited.
-In two studies in Finland (n=354) using a single examiner, neck palpation was not sensitive enough to detect thyroid nodules. ^{55,56} On the basis of results of two methodologically limited studies conducted in South Korea (n=243), using selected sonographic features, screening with ultrasound can be specific for thyroid malignancy ^{57,58}; one of these studies suggested that a combination of high-risk sonographic features such as presence of microcalcifications or irregular shape can optimize both sensitivity and specificity.
-Among studies that provide the screening yield, ultrasound-based screening detects a greater proportion of cancers than does palpation.
-The clinical significance (i.e., morbidity and mortality) of cancers detected through either screening method is unknown.
+In two studies in Finland (n=354) using a single examiner, neck palpation was not sensitive enough to detect thyroid nodules.
+On the basis of results of two methodologically limited studies conducted in South Korea (n=243), using selected sonographic features when screening with ultrasound can be specific for detecting thyroid malignancy; one of these studies suggested that a combination of high-risk sonographic features, such as presence of microcalcifications or irregular shape, can optimize both sensitivity and specificity.
+Among studies that provided the screening yield, ultrasound-based screening detected a greater proportion of cancer cases than did palpation.
+The clinical significance (i.e., morbidity and mortality) of cancer detected through either screening method is unknown.